Bayesian optimization of non-classical optomechanical correlations

-As based on a limited number of evaluations, which are potentially non-exact due to experimental noise as a source of variance, such as infidelity in applying the controls, it is convenient to adopt a probabilistic modelling approach, that is random functions $f$ are used to model the unknown $F$.
-The prior distribution $p(f)$ over these random functions is chosen such that it favours well-defined and regular functions.
-In more technical terms it means that $f$ is taken to be a \emph{Gaussian process} \cite{williams2006gaussian}.
+As the optimization of a real experiment is based on a limited number of evaluations, themselves subject to experimental noise such as infidelity in applying the controls, it is convenient to adopt a probabilistic modelling approach wherein random functions $f$ are used to model the unknown $F$.
+The prior distribution $p(f)$ over these random functions is chosen such that it favors well-defined and regular functions.
+Typically this means that $f$ is taken to be a \emph{Gaussian process} \cite{williams2006gaussian}.
 A single evaluation of the figure of merit for control parameters $\mathbf{x}_i$ is denoted $y(\mathbf{x}_i)$ which is allowed to deviate from the true value $F(\mathbf{x}_i)$ due to potential noise in the acquisition of the data.
 Then, given a record of $M$ evaluations of the figure of merit denoted as a vector $\mathbf{y}_M=[y(\mathbf{x}_1),\hdots y(\mathbf{x}_M)]$, one aims at updating the prior distribution $p(f)$ to take into account the data collected.
 This is done by means of Bayes' rule

-where the term $p(\mathbf{y}_M|f)$ denotes the likelihood of obtaining the data-set $\mathbf{y}_M$ for a given function $f$ and $p(\mathbf{y}_M)$ acts as a normalisation constant.
+where the term $p(\mathbf{y}_M|f)$ denotes the likelihood of obtaining the data-set $\mathbf{y}_M$ for a given function $f$ and $p(\mathbf{y}_M)$ acts as a normalization constant.
 When the noise in the data is assumed to be normally distributed, and with constant strength, this conditional distribution can be obtained in closed-form \cite{williams2006gaussian}.